Ph.D., University of Michigan, Ann Arbor 2004

 firstname.lastname@example.org - (307) 766-4327 - Bio Sciences Bldg 120

-*Dr. Minear is actively recruiting prospective graduate students at this time.
+*Dr. Minear is not currently accepting graduate students

 Assistant Professor, University of Wyoming, 2013-present